karios-os/docs/docs/networking/index.rst

 * A **comprehensive network management platform** that simplifies FreeBSD networking without losing its performance advantages.
 * Unified control over **virtual switches, VLANs, VALE switches, VXLANs, and tunnels**.
-* Automated configuration validation and rollback hints to reduce risk.
+* Automated configuration validation and warnings to reduce risk.
 * Full lifecycle management: design, deploy, monitor, and troubleshoot—all from one place.

 Desired Network Topology